Click to Skip Ahead

 Health & Care

 A Maltipoo’s coat can vary greatly, but you can expect little shedding.
-Those that take more after the Maltese breed will have longer, silky hair, while Poodle-dominant Maltipoos have shorter, curly hair.
-Maltipoos need brushing most days; an every-other-day routine should be sufficient.
+Those that take more after the Maltese breed will have long, silky hair, while Poodle-dominant Maltipoos will have short, curly hair.
+They need brushing most days; an every-other-day routine should be sufficient.
 You can count on regular professional grooming to keep their coats healthy and looking good.
 A Maltipoo’s excess inner ear hair can cause ear infections and should be trimmed regularly.

 Beware of claims of “hypoallergenic” or “allergy-friendly” Maltipoos.
-Yes, Maltipoos are low shedders, but there’s more to dog allergies than shed hair.
-People allergic to dogs are rarely allergic to dog hair but rather to the dander that clings to dog hair.
+They are indeed low shedders, but there’s more to dog allergies than shed hair.
+People allergic to dogs are rarely allergic to the hair but rather to the dander that clings to the hair.
 The allergy-inducing protein in a dog’s dander is also present in their saliva and urine.
 It’s wise to spend time with a Maltipoo before you adopt or buy.

 Maltipoos are a good fit for apartments, smaller homes, and those with limited outdoor space.
 Their small size makes them unsuitable for most homes with very young children.
 They are great lap dogs for someone who is home most of the time and wants a loyal companion.